Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 2.md

 *Q: What about Unity’s Linear Blend Skinning and Compute Deform nodes?*

-*A: Those are supported too, but may have slightly worse performance.*
+*A: Those are supported too, but may have slightly worse performance.
+In addition, Linear Blend Skinning produces artifacts when every vertex in the mesh has two or less bone influences each.*

 Once you’ve done that, you will need to create materials using your new shaders.